dawsonjon/OpenXcvr/README.md

 ## Self Test

 One objective of this project is to enable the project to be build with minimal test equipment.
-It is unlikely that a hobyist builder will be able to get hold of a spectum/network analyser.
+It is unlikely that a hobbyist builder will be able to get hold of a spectrum/network analyser.
 While it is possible to measure the frequency response of a filter using more basic equipment, this can be a time consuming and difficult task.

 To simplify the process, OpenXCVR is capable of generating a test tone in the receivers passband.
 With simple software it is then possible to use the OpenXCVR as a "poor man's" network analyser.
-The folloowing measurements of the band-pass filter response were made using the prototype.
+The following measurements of the band-pass filter response were made using the prototype.

 ![analyser](https://github.com/dawsonjon/OpenXcvr/blob/master/images/analyser.png?raw=true)